ehmicky/error-cause-polyfill/README.md

 }
 ```

-This returns a function to undo polyfilling.
+This returns a function to undo everything.

 ```js
 import { polyfill } from 'error-cause-polyfill'